bounswe/bounswe2024group5/doc/acceptance-criteria.md

 If the entered tag words are not valid English words that do not exist in our database, the endpoint responds with a `400 Bad Request` error.
 Hence, the user is unable to cretae posts with invalid tags.
 You can view the usage of this endpoint in mobile [here](https://github.com/bounswe/bounswe2024group5/blob/93bcb460b4407cafb2cb025e1beaef5701c1b323/mobile/Quizzard/screens/CreateQuestionScreen.tsx#L55-L69).

-### 4. Forum word input: block bad words.
+### 4. Bad Word Detection in the Forum Post Creation

-In addition to the tags restriction above,
+In addition to the tags restriction above, we plan to implement additional checks to monitor the user's input in the forum posts creation.
+We plan to implement a bad word detector endpoint to detect any kind of vulgarism and offensive content to ensure the data safety and user trust in our application.
+This feature is planned to be implemented in the next and final milestone.

 ## API and its documentation (e.g. endpoints, expected inputs, outputs)

-## Standard(s) being followed (e.g. its documentation, implementation)
+## Standard(s) being followed

 1. Adherence to ARIA Roles and Properties
 * All ARIA roles (role attributes) are used appropriately as per the W3C ARIA specification.